DmitriiShubin/SBD/README.md

 4. Feed the data into the network, estimate the target score

-5. Considering each channel as a separate feature, apply Recurrent Feature Elimination:
+5. Considering each channel as a separate feature, apply Backward Recursive Feature Elimination:

   5.1 Remove one channel
   5.2 Estimate the score without one channel